TargetProcess/tauCharts/README.md

 #####Documentation: [api.taucharts.com](http://api.taucharts.com)
 #####Project blog: [blog.taucharts.com](http://blog.taucharts.com)

-##Why to use?
+##Why use?
 ####Simplicity
 Data plays a key role in Taucharts.
-The library provides declarative interface for fast mapping of data fields to visual properties.
+The library provides declarative interface for the fast mapping of data fields to visual properties.
 ####Flexibility
 The library's architecture allows to build [facets](http://api.taucharts.com/basic/facet.html) and extend chart behaviour with reusable plugins.
 ####Design
 Taucharts team is passionate about beautiful design.
 ####...
-Dive into high-level [Taucharts concept](http://blog.taucharts.com/taucharts-data-focused-charting-library/) and [usage reviews](#taucharts-examples--usage-reviews).
+Dive into the high-level [Taucharts concept](http://blog.taucharts.com/taucharts-data-focused-charting-library/) and [usage reviews](#taucharts-examples--usage-reviews).

 ##How to use?

 Here are the popular usage scenarios.
-See also experimental [sample page](http://taucharts.com/taulab/index.html).
+For more examples, see experimental [sample page](http://taucharts.com/taulab/index.html).

 ####Scatter plot
 ```javascript